AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-8-26.md

 <!-- # 📖 My Personal Notes – Streams & Buffers -->

 Streams confused me at first until I realized they're like pipes in your house—data flows through them chunk by chunk instead of dumping everything at once.
-Here's how I learned to work with large data efficiently in Node.js.
+Here's how I learned to work with large data efficiently in Nodejs.

 ## Why Streams Matter